 Working On or Near Trees

-Any person, contractor, or entity that needs to perform work on or within 50 feet of a street tree is required to obtain a permit from Parks prior to the start of construction, and perform all work in compliance with Parks’ Tree Protection Protocol.
+Any person, contractor, or entity planning to perform work on or within 50 feet of a street tree is required to obtain a permit from Parks prior to the start of construction, and perform all work in compliance with Parks’ Tree Protection Protocol.
 Parks’ jurisdiction often extends across a front yard or lawn all the way to the building line, so please contact your Borough Forestry office if it is unclear whether a tree is on public or private property.

 Examples of work requiring a Tree Work Permit include, but are not limited to: